 Two decades before the animals of Black Sheep run amok, comes this Sunday night horror about a couple trapped in the countryside as the sheep start getting restless.
 In between encounters with a cheerful butcher and a man of God, we learn that New Zealand has undergone revolution: anyone who farms or harms animals is now branded a criminal.
 Directed by Costa Botes; scripted by poet and lawyer Piers Davies, who co-wrote Skin Deep (plus cult movie The Cars that Ate Paris, with acclaimed Australian director Peter Weir).

-Judy Bailey is sometimes referred to as the 'Mother of the Nation' thanks to nearly 20 years as newsreader on TV One’s 6pm news bulletin.
-She began as a TV/radio reporter for the NZBC, before co-hosting the regional magazine show Top Half with John Hawkesby.
-In 1986 Bailey began her newsreading career on the Network News with Neil Billington, and a year later partnered with Richard Long.
-In 2004 she took on the role solo before leaving TVNZ a year later.
-In subsequent years Bailey has hosted a number of other shows, including the Māori Television Anzac Day Coverage and her travel show Judy Bailey’s Australia.
+Judy Bailey is sometimes called the 'Mother of the Nation', thanks to nearly 20 years as newsreader on TV One’s prime time news bulletin.
+Bailey began as a TV/radio reporter for the NZ Broadcasting Corporation, before co-hosting regional magazine show Top Half with John Hawkesby.
+In 1986 she began her newsreading career on the Network News; after a long run working alongside Richard Long she took over the role solo in 2004.
+She has gone on to host a number of other shows, including Māori Television's Anzac Day coverage and travel show Judy Bailey’s Australia.